-- 1. Raise the body. - Pull up on each transaxle lockout arm and move toward the center of the machine to engage the step that holds the arm in the UP (unlocked) position. - The mower will "freewheel" with the arms in the LOCKOUT position.
+- 1. Raise the body. - 2.
+Pull up on each transaxle lockout arm and move back to engage the step that holds the arm in the UP (unlocked) position.

+The mower will "freewheel" with the arms in the LOCKOUT position.
 The levers must be in the highest position to completely unlock the transaxles.